Tabor Academy (Massachusetts): Rowing

 In 1919, Tabor was one of the first American prep schools to formally establish a rowing program.
 The strong rowing history at Tabor dates back almost a century.
 Both the men's and the women's teams have been active participants in the Henley Royal Regatta in Henley-on-Thames, UK.
 The men won the Princess Elizabeth Challenge Cup in 1965, the Thames Challenge Cup in 1936, 1937 and 1939 and have made it to the finals in both numerous times.
 In 1939, the New York Times reported on Tabor's dominance on the international level, stating that "It is almost a maxim nowadays that either Tabor Academy or Kent School will win the Thames Challenge Cup race for eight-oared crews."
 In August 1938, Tabor's status as an international power in schoolboy rowing was confirmed by its participation in one of the first recorded international schoolboy competitions on American waters when a crew of Radley College oarsmen traveled across the Atlantic via the Cunard Line RMS Aquitania to race the Tabor Academy crew on Sippican Harbor in Marion.

 Throughout the 1930s and 1940s Tabor competed regionally against rival prep schools, with its strongest rival being Kent School, faced in numerous Henley finals and American championship regattas.
 During this period, in order to seek out a higher level of competition, Tabor raced against crews from Harvard University, Yale University and M.I.T.
 The relationship between Tabor and Harvard can be traced back to 1931 when Tabor traveled to England with the Harvard crew to race at Henley and used one of the Crimson's shells in competition.

 In 1967, the Tabor oarsmen were poised to win their second Henley victory in three years.
-Rowing hard races until the finals they faced a well-rested Eton College crew and lost by ¾ of one boatlength.
+Rowing hard races until the finals they faced a well-rested Eton College crew and lost by ¾ of one boat length.
 Another famous race was the 1947 Thames Challenge Cup final at Henley.
 Coming after the destruction of World War II, many of the British crews did not have sufficient food after war rationing.
-Tabor thought the honorable decision was to train under the same calorific restrictions as the British crews.
+Tabor thought the honorable decision was to train under the same caloric restrictions as the British crews.
 They still managed to reach the finals where they lost to traditional rival Kent School, who brought along their own provisions from the US, but won wide support from the British fans and press for their sportsmanship.

 Tabor is one of eleven schools to have a guest room at the famed Leander Club, in Henley-on-Thames.
 Each room is named after, and designed in the colors of and features various memorabilia from a historically significant rowing school or university.
 Among the other schools with rooms at Leander are Harvard, Yale, Brown, Oxford, Cambridge and Kent.
 In recent years, Tabor has continued to win NEIRA championships, win invitations to the USRowing Youth National Championships and travel to England to race at the Henley Royal Regatta on a regular basis.